darrylhuffman/twin-sync/README.md

   single point of failure.
 - **Hidden:** names, paths, structure, contents. **Visible to the host:** the file count and each file's approximate size — the price of per-file incremental pull.
-- Additive by default; add `--delete` to prune blobs for files removed from A.
+- **Deletions mirror both ways by default.** Delete a file in A → the next `push` removes its blob from B; delete it in B (or pull an updated vault) → the next `pull` removes it from A. Pass `--no-delete` to keep the target additive.
-  `.gitignore` is respected.
+  Pruning is scoped to git-visible files, so `.gitignore`d paths (`node_modules`, secrets, build output) are never touched — but note a `pull` **will delete local-only files in A that aren't in the vault**, so keep A a true mirror (or use `--no-delete`).
 A wrong key fails loudly (auth error), never writes garbage.

 ## Commands